Ayoub-oumha/alx-low_level_programming/0x0E-structures_typedef/README.md

-this is my readme for this projrct 0x0E-structures_typedef
+ This is mya readme for this project 0x0E-structures_typedef